WWRE

-WWRE (105.1 FM) is a classic hits formatted broadcast radio station licensed to Bridgewater, Virginia, serving Harrisonburg/Staunton area.
-WWRE is owned and operated by Saga Communications, through licensee Tidewater Communications, LLC.
+WWRE (105.1 FM) is a classic hits formatted broadcast radio station licensed to Bridgewater, Virginia, United States, serving Harrisonburg–Staunton area.
+WWRE is owned by Saga Communications, through licensee Tidewater Communications, LLC.

 History

-The station first took its callsign WRDJ on March 1, 1989 and officially launched two days later on March 3 and carried a classic rock format.
+The station first took the call sign WRDJ-FM on March 1, 1989, and officially launched two days later on March 3 with a classic rock format.

 WAMM 105.1

-On November 26, 1993, the callsign was changed from WRDJ-FM to WAMM-FM.
-The WRDJ callsign was moved to 104.9 FM, located in Roanoke, Virginia two weeks later on December 15.
-While WAMM-FM flipped the format from Classic rock to Country, branded as "WAMM 105.1; Great Country, Less Talk".
-It became a sister station of WAMM-AM at 1230 AM, which had also carried a Country format at the time.
+On November 26, 1993, the call sign was changed from WRDJ-FM to WAMM-FM.
+The WRDJ callsign was moved to 104.9 FM, located in Roanoke, Virginia, two weeks later on December 15.
+WAMM-FM flipped its format from classic rock to country, branded as "WAMM 105.1; Great Country, Less Talk".
+It became a sister station of WAMM (1230 AM), which had also carried a country format at the time.

 Lite Rock 105.1

-WAMM-FM was a sister station of WAMM-AM until September 16, 2002, when the callsign was changed to WJDV and the Country format was dropped for Light Adult Contemporary, branded as "Lite Rock 105.1".
+WAMM-FM was a sister station of WAMM AM until September 16, 2002, when the call sign was changed to WJDV and the country format was dropped for light adult contemporary, branded as "Lite Rock 105.1".

 Magic 105.1

-On February 7, 2005, WJDV swapped calls and formats with WBHB-FM at 96.1 FM, making the station an Oldies format, branded as "Magic 105.1".
+On February 7, 2005, WJDV swapped calls and formats with WBHB-FM 96.1, making it an oldies station, branded as "Magic 105.1".
 The station played music from the 1950s through the 1970s.
-During its time with the WBHB-FM callsign, the station went through several formats until the callsign was changed to WTGD on December 1, 2008.
+During its time with the WBHB-FM callsign, the station went through several formats until the call sign was changed to WTGD on December 1, 2008.